Inevitable Socialist Takeover of the USA

 An article at American Conservative describes the inevitable replacement of Middle America.
 The socialists/communists/Democrats are replacing Middle America with a more malleable population.

-As a result of the movement towards that end, in all but one of the last seven presidential elections, the Democrats have won the popular vote, which is why they want to abandon the Electoral College.
+As a result of the movement towards that end, in all but one of the last seven presidential elections, the Democrats have won the popular vote, which is why Democrats want to abandon the Electoral College.

 STEALING THE VOTE